 My research concerns the capacity of local actors to assemble investment in low carbon energy systems.
-Specifically, I am examining the interactions of valuation frameworks in the development of local authority-led energy initiatives.
+Specifically, I examine the interactions of valuation frameworks in the development of local authority-led energy initiatives.
 Drawing on an economic sociology perspective, the Best Value framework for local government is one object of investigation in my thesis.